 HHA will use a COLA or current rate of interest specific to the fixed source of income in order to adjust the income amount.
 HHA will verify the appropriate COLA or current rate of interest from a public source or through tenant- provided, third party- generated documentation.
 If not such verification of income amounts in order to calculate the change in income for the source.
 For Fixed Income Families HHA will obtain third-party verification of all income amounts every 3 years starting in 2017.

-E. Computing Income-based Rent and Choice of Rent
+E. Choice of Rent